-Barry Keldoulis has more than three decades experience in contemporary art.
-Since his return to Sydney after nearly fifteen years in New York and Europe, Barry Keldoulis has worked in the museum and commercial gallery worlds, and in 2003 opened his own gallery to fill a gap in opportunity for young artists to exhibit between artist-run spaces and the major commercial galleries.
+Barry Keldoulis, Director of Sydney Contemporary, has more than three decades experience in contemporary art.
+Since his return to Sydney after nearly fifteen years in New York and Europe, Barry Keldoulis has worked in the museum and commercial gallery worlds, and in 2003 opened his own gallery, GBK (Gallery Barry Keldoulis), to fill a gap in opportunity for young artists to exhibit between artist-run spaces and the major commercial galleries.
 Artists from his stable are represented in all the state galleries and the National Gallery of Australia, and now exhibit in museums and private galleries around the globe.
 Barry was also Chair of the National Association for the Visual Arts (NAVA).

 Mary was Associate Director at Gallery Barry Keldoulis for 5 years, a key role involving liaising with artists and collectors, and during which time she was responsible for managing the gallery’s participation at Art Basel Hong Kong, Art Stage Singapore, Korean International Art Fair (KIAF) and the Melbourne Art Fair amongst others.
 Following to this, Mary was the Associate Director at Anna Schwartz Gallery, Sydney, where she oversaw the staging of significant exhibitions including Erwin Wurm, Candice Breitz and You promised me, and you said a lie to me, curated by Alexie Glass Kantor.
-Mary joined Art Fairs Australia as Fair Coordinator for the Melbourne Art Fair and is now the Gallery Liaison Manager for Sydney Contemporary
+Mary joined Art Fairs Australia as Fair Coordinator for the Melbourne Art Fair and is now the Operations Manager for Sydney Contemporary.